-- (a) an effective control procedure for internal model documentation; - (b) a version control procedures for internal model documentation; and - (c) a clear referencing system for internal model documentation which should be used in a documentation inventory. - 3.395.National competent authorities form a view on how the documentation of the internal model by the undertaking provides an audit trail, to recording the implementation of model changes (both minor and major). - 3.396.In particular, an effective control procedure ensures that the internal model documentation is kept up to date and is regularly reviewed. - 3.397.A clear reference system ensures that the undertaking's document references are precise. - 3.398.The documentation does not have to be one single document or a set of documents nor does it need to be in paper form.
+- (a) an effective control procedure for internal model documentation; - (b) a version control procedures for internal model documentation; and

+(C) a clear referencing system for internal model documentation which should be used in a documentation inventory.

+- 5.397.National competent authorities form a view on how the documentation of the internal model by the undertaking provides an audit trail, to recording the implementation of model changes (both minor and major). - 5.398.In particular, an effective control procedure ensures that the internal model documentation is kept up to date and is regularly reviewed. - 5.399.A clear reference system ensures that the undertaking's document references are precise. - 5.400.
+The documentation does not have to be one single document or a set of documents nor does it need to be in paper form.

-Guideline 54 - Documentation of methodologies
+Guideline 52 - Documentation of methodologies

-Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking produces a documentation which is detailed enough to evidence detailed understanding of the methodologies and techniques used in the internal model, including at least:
+Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking produces documentation which is detailed enough to evidence detailed understanding of the methodologies and techniques used in the internal model, including at least:

-(a) the underlying assumptions;

-- (b) the applicability of such assumptions given the undertaking's risk profile; and - (c) any shortcomings of the methodology or of the technique.
+- (a) the underlying assumptions; - (b) the applicability of such assumptions given the undertaking's risk profile; and - (c) any shortcomings of the methodology or of the technique.

-National competent authorities should form this view also in case a methodology or any other technique used by the insurance or reinsurance undertaking in the internal model is documented by an external party.
+This should also apply in case a methodology or any other technique used by the insurance or reinsurance undertaking in the internal model is documented by an external party.

-National competent authorities should form a view on how the insurance or reinsurance undertaking, when documenting the theory, assumptions and mathematical and empirical basis underlying any methodology used in the internal model, in accordance with Article 125(3) of Solvency II, includes, if available, the history of the development of the methodology, as well as any other methodologies which were considered but not subsequently used by the insurance or reinsurance undertaking.
+National competent authorities should form a view on how the insurance or reinsurance undertaking, when documenting the theory, assumptions and mathematical and empirical basis underlying any methodology used in the internal model, in accordance with Article 125(3) of Solvency II, includes, if available, the material steps of the development of the methodology, as well as any other methodologies which were considered but not subsequently used by the insurance or reinsurance undertaking.